SwingFest 2021 - Booking helper

 - A variety of 6-count with triple-steps and kick-steps

 - Swing out, Lindy turn, Circle, Texas Tommy

 - Side-by-side Charleston, send out into partnered ("tandem") back Charleston, crossover Charleston

 - You will almost certainly already know the Shim Sham

 Rough guide - 3+ years of regular classes and social Lindy hop dancing.

 Open to everyone - but perhaps expect a challenge or two!

 Whatever level you are taking you will learn loads and have a blast - we have amazing teachers lined up!
 The teachers are all adept at adjusting the material to suit the particular class and will also be able to move people up or down discreetly if necessary.

-Workshop size will be up to 20 each of leads and follows and partners will rotate throughout.
+Workshop size will be strictly limited to 12 each of leads and follows and partners may stay together or rotate throughout.